The 5 Best Cordless Vacuums of 2026

 1. Best Cordless Vacuum

 The Dyson V15 Detect is the best cordless vacuum we've tested.
-While it's hardly the newest kid on the block, having been replaced by the Dyson Gen5detect as the brand's cordless flagship, it's still a top choice and one that performs very similarly to its successor but at a slightly more attainable price.
+While it's hardly the newest kid on the block, it's still a top choice and one that performs very similarly to current flagships at a slightly more attainable price.
 It's equipped with a 230 AW suction motor, which is remarkably powerful for a cordless stick vacuum.
 Its built-in piezo sensor measures and counts debris sucked into the vacuum, so you can monitor allergen levels inside your home, and allows it to change its suction setting depending on the floor type you're on.
-At about 6.5 pounds, it's heavier than some other stick vacuums on the market, though far from unwieldy.
-Unfortunately, its strong suction can cause it to get stuck on thick, shag-pile rugs.
+The HEPA filter is just about perfect at keeping dust out of the air and won't negatively impact air quality in your home.

-2. Best Mid-Range Cordless Vacuum
+2. Best Upper Mid-Range Cordless Vacuum

-3. Best Lower Mid-Range Cordless Vacuum
+3. Best Mid-Range Cordless Vacuum

 4. Best Budget Cordless Vacuum